🔬

 When trading from a smart contract, an external price source is required.
 Without this, trades can be front-run to make a hefty loss.

-Read safety considerations for more.
+Read for more.

 Using the Router contract